FintanMi/chatterbox-api/README.md

 **Contact**
 * As a user, I would like to be able to contact the site owner in case I have any issues or queries.

+**Rating**

+As a logged in user, I can rate the photo selection in the horizontal scroll container on the profile page.

 <hr>

 ### API Endpoints